The Most Widely Acclaimed Restaurant in the Cotswolds

 Under Head Chef Charles Smith and his dedicated brigade, it’s clear that the passion and creativity of the kitchen truly forms the heart and soul of the hotel.
 Charles’ career is described by The Good Food Guide as one ‘of the blessed’ due to his stints at Thomas Keller’s Per Se (New York) and Alyn Williams’ The Westbury.
 Indulge in exquisite dishes that utilise Chef’s passion for sourcing the best producers.
 The cuisine combines French influence and Cotswold terroir, there’s no competition when it comes to our restaurant in the Cotswolds.

 Looking out over a private walled garden, the Lords’ dining room is everything that a Michelin star restaurant in the Cotswolds should be.
-Enjoy pre-dinner drinks and canapés in the bar or drawing room, then surrender yourself to our expert team of waiting staff, including our talented sommelier.
-Jeremie Guirard is guardian to some 1000 wine bins, carefully stored in the Lords’ 17th century cellars – do pop down for a look if you’re staying with us.
+Enjoy pre-dinner drinks and canapés in the bar or drawing room, then surrender yourself to our expert team of waiting staff.
+Some 1000 wine bins are carefully stored in the Lords’ 17th century cellars – do pop down for a look if you’re staying with us.
 Dinner is a beautifully paced piece of theatre, with various tasting menus available.

 Dinner is a beautifully paced piece of theatre; with various tasting menus available, we’re certain you haven’t experienced anything like dining at Lords of the Manor.